My Family (1995 film): Distribution

 My Family opened in the United States in wide release on May 3, 1995.
-In the United Kingdom it opened on October 6, 1995.
+In the United Kingdom, it opened on October 6, 1995.
 The film was screened at a few film festivals including the Donostia-San Sebastián International Film Festival, Spain.
 Sales at the box-office were average.
-The first week's gross was $2,164,840 and the total receipts for the run were $11,079,373.
+The first week's gross was $2,164,840, and the total receipts for the run were $11,079,373.
 It grossed just $0.4 million internationally for a worldwide total of $11.5 million.
 The budget of the film is estimated at $5,500,000.

-A video was released April 8, 1997 and a DVD version was released on June 9, 2004 by New Line Home Video.
-A Spanish version video was also released.
+A video was released April 8, 1997 and a DVD version was released on June 9, 2004 by New Line Home Entertainment.
+A Spanish version video was released.

 Soundtrack

 For the original motion picture soundtrack, the producers include a cross section of Latino music, including a merengue and a mambo.
-The song "Angel Baby" by Rosie and the Originals, is included as well, sung by Exposé vocalist Jeanette Jurado.
-In the movie, Jurado made a cameo appearance as Rosie Hamlin performing the song.
+The song "Angel Baby" by Rosie and the Originals is included as well, sung by Exposé vocalist Jeanette Jurado.
+In the movie, Jurado made a cameo as Rosie Hamlin performing the song.

-A CD was released on April 25, 1995, on the Nonesuch Records label.
-The CD contains 14 tracks including the main title theme written by Mark McKenzie and Pepe Avila.
+A CD was released on April 25, 1995 on the Nonesuch Records label.
+The CD contains 14 tracks, including the main title theme written by Mark McKenzie and Pepe Avila.
 Gregory Nava wrote the liner notes for the CD.
 Composer Mark McKenzie also released Con Passione (2001), a CD that contains various compositions he has written for films including seven tracks for My Family.